Predicting Phenotypes from Brain Connection Structure: Simulation studies

-BaCon's ability to discriminate between PDPs and Dirichlet processes was assessed using the log-Bayes factor, $ \log\left(P[d>0|\boldsymbol{X}]/P[d=0|\boldsymbol{X}]\right)$.
-With the set $\Theta^*$ representing all model parameters except $d$, we obtain by Jensen's inequality that the log-Bayes factor exceeds $E\left(\log\left(\frac{P[d>0|\boldsymbol{X},\Theta^*]}{p[d=0|\boldsymbol{X},\Theta^*]} \right) \mid \boldsymbol{X} \right)$.
-Unlike the log-Bayes factor, this quantity is easily estimated using solely the post--burn-in MCMC samples.
-Furthermore, it provides a lower bound for the log-Bayes factor itself rather than the marginal likelihoods of PDPs and Dirichlet process models.
-The second column of Table \ref{T:varkappa} displays MCMC estimates and standard deviations of this lower bound for the 25 datasets.
-These numbers correspond to Bayes factors significantly greater than $e^{45}$ and are extreme evidence in favor of PDP~allocations, i.e., the truth.
+We assessed BaCon's ability to discriminate between PDPs and Dirichlet processes using the log-Bayes factor, $ \log\left(P[d>0|\boldsymbol{X}]/P[d=0|\boldsymbol{X}]\right)$.
+With set $\Theta^*$ representing all model parameters except $d$, we obtain by Jensen's inequality that the log-Bayes factor in favor of PDP models exceeds $E\left(\log\left(\frac{P[d>0|\boldsymbol{X},\Theta^*]}{p[d=0|\boldsymbol{X},\Theta^*]} \right) \mid \boldsymbol{X} \right)$.
+Unlike the log-Bayes factor, this quantity can be easily estimated using only the post--burn-in MCMC sample.
+Furthermore, it provides a lower bound for the log-Bayes factor itself, rather than a lower bound for the marginal log-likelihoods from which the log-Bayes factor is derived.
+The second column of Table \ref{T:varkappa} displays averages and standard deviations of the log-Bayes factor's lower bound for the 25 datasets.
+These numbers correspond to Bayes factors in favor of PDP models significantly exceeding $e^{45}$, and are extreme evidence in favor of PDP~allocations, i.e., the truth.

 Reliable posterior inferences were also achieved for the PDP discount parameter, $d \in [0,1)$.
 Column 3 of Table \ref{T:varkappa} displays the 95\% posterior credible intervals for $d$.
-The posterior inferences are much more precise than the prior with each CI containing the true value of~$d_0=0.4$.
-No posterior mass is assigned to Dirichlet process models in spite of the prior probability of $\mbox{Pr}(d_0=0)=0.5$.
+The posterior inferences are much more precise than the prior, with each CI containing the true value of~$d_0=0.4$.
+No posterior mass is assigned to Dirichlet process models in spite of the prior probability, $\mbox{Pr}(d=0)=0.5$.

-\paragraph{Asymptotic convergence}\quad We compared the estimated and true values of the various features of the BaCon model as the number of individuals $n$ and covariates $p$ increased.
-Specifically, we implemented the generation and inference strategy described above for the progressively increasing $(n,p)$ tuples, $(20,50)$, $(50,125)$, $(70,175)$, and $(100,250)$.
+\paragraph{Asymptotic convergence}\quad We compared the estimated and true values of various features of the BaCon model as the number of individuals $n$ and covariates $p$ increased.
+Specifically, we implemented the generation and inference strategy described above for the increasing $(n,p)$ tuples, $(20,50)$, $(50,125)$, $(70,175)$, and $(100,250)$.
 The results are summarized in Figure \ref{F:asymptotic} for the true concordance parameters $r_0^{(0)}=r_1^{(0)}= 0.925$.
-The other values of the concordance parameter had similar trends.
+The other concordance parameter values exhibited similar trends.